Enrollment for the 2018–2019 School Year Begins January 2, 2018

 Please keep in mind if you apply for the current school year and your child is not selected through the lottery program, you will need to re-enroll in the database for the next school year.
 Students not chosen through the lottery program will not be “rolled over” to the next school year.
 Preferences allowed by law for employees, founding board members, or siblings of current students will be allowed in accordance with our charter application and state and federal laws.

 Although students currently attending NSA will not be placed in a lottery each year, we may ask those families to “recommit” and complete a new registration packet each year.
-The deadline to declare your intent to return is January 31, 2016.
+The intent to return period will start January 10, 2018.
+The deadline to declare your intent to return is January 31, 2018.

 Enrollment at North Star Academy